aplteam/Tatin/docs/SyntaxReference.md

 ### LoadDependencies

 ```
-{r}←LoadDependencies y
+{r}←{overwriteFlag} LoadDependencies y
 ```

 Loads all packages according to a build list in a folder.

-Requires two mandatory arguments:
+Requires one mandatory right argument and accepts up to two:

-* A folder with a build list
+* A source folder (a folder with a build list)
 * A target namespace

+If the target namespace is not specified then it defaults to `#` except when `[MyUCMDs]` is specified as source folder: in that case it defaults to `⎕SE`.
-You may specify an optional third argument: the `overwriteFlag` flag which defaults to 0.

-Use `overwriteFlag` in case all packages should be loaded even if they already exist in `(#|⎕SE)._tatin`
+The optional `overwriteFlag` flag defaults to 0.
+Use this in case all packages should be loaded even if they already exist in `#._tatin` or `⎕SE._tatin`.

-Loads all packages and injects required references into `targetSpace`.

-Returns a vector with references to the loaded packages (principal packages only, so no dependencies).
+Returns a vector with references to the loaded packages (principal packages only, not dependencies).

 #### MyUCMDs/

-In case a Tatin package is a Dyalog user command it can be installed in the special folder MyUCMDs/.
-Now where this folder lives depends on the operating system used.
+In case a Tatin package is a Dyalog user command it can be installed into the special folder `MyUCMDs/packages/`.
+Where `MyUCMDs/` lives depends on the operating system.

-However, if you want to load a user command "foo" from that folder you can do this:
+Note that all user commands installed as Tatin in that folder can be loaded at once with this statement:

 ```
-⎕SE.Tatin.LoadDependencies '[MyUCMDs]foo` ⎕SE
+⎕SE.Tatin.LoadDependencies '[MyUCMDs]`
 ```

+Notes:

-Note that `MyUCMDs` is case independent, so specifying `MYUCMDS` or `myucmds` will do as well.
+* `MyUCMDs` is case independent, so specifying `[MYUCMDS]` or `[myucmds]` will do as well
+* Where the folder `MyUCMDs/` lives depends on your operating system
+* The sub-folder `packages/` is added automatically after `MyUCMDs/`

 ### LoadPackages